2017-18 Cathedral Schedule Resource Kit

-Below is the parent email sent in the spring of 2016 pertaining to the new schedule.
+Below is the parent email sent pertaining to the new schedule.

 Anticipation has been in the air for the rollout of Cathedral’s 2016-2017 academic schedule and we are pleased to do so now.
 On multiple occasions, I have witnessed how much of an impact a thoughtfully designed schedule can have on reducing stress, enhancing programs, and increasing effectiveness in teaching and learning.
 We do so much well at Cathedral, and this new schedule, tailored specifically for our institution, will help us to be even more effective with our use of time and will help provide increased opportunities for varied pedagogical instruction, collaboration, and advising.